Gregg Hoffman

-Gregg Hoffman (June 11, 1963 – December 4, 2005), born in Phoenix, Arizona, was a film producer responsible for developing Saw and Saw II.
+Gregg Hoffman (June 11, 1963 – December 4, 2005) was a film producer responsible for developing Saw and Saw II.
 He studied communications, law and economics at American University in Washington, D.C.
-Hoffman was working on Saw III, Saw IV, and other films for Twisted Pictures when he died in a hospital in Hollywood, California of natural causes.
+Hoffman was working on Saw III and Crawlspace when he died in a hospital in Hollywood, California of natural causes.
 He was 42 years old at his death.
 The movie Dead Silence (2007) was dedicated to him.
-He was also thanked in the film Gross Misconduct, mentioned as dedicatee for Saw III, and posthumously credited with producing the Saw films from 2007 through 2021.
+He was also thanked in the film Gross Misconduct, mentioned as dedicatee for Saw III, and posthumously credited with producing the Saw films from 2007 through 2023.